pemellquist/idmlight/README.md

 Design Overview
 -----------------
 IDMLight is implemented in Java and uses an SQL database to persist the IDM model.
 The reference implementation uses SQLite but any compatible Java JBDC SQL database may also be used.
 Openidm can be run in any Java runtime environment but the reference implementation allows building a debian package which can be depolyed as a Linux service. idmlight is a stand-alone REST service which listens for REST requests on its own https port.
 Https is used for privacy when making REST requests allowing command line or GUI access.
 The keystore file provided is self signed but can be replaced with any properly signed keystore of your choosing.
-A configuration file, **idmlight.config**, allows defining a number of run time settings of openidm including security settings and the specific JDBC driver to be used.<br>
+A configuration file, **idmlight.config**, allows defining a number of run time settings of idmlight including security settings and the specific JDBC driver to be used.<br>

 There are three main REST resources projected through the idmlight REST API.
 They are ..<br>
 **1. Domain** A domain is a top level container for collecting users.
 E.g. this might be an organization's name like 'sales', 'R&D', or the name of a company like 'WidgetCo'.<br>